 However, they should consider making ‘2 HOURS’ as ‘2 HOURS AGO’ across the app.
-Making things fool-proof sometimes helps!
+Sometimes, making things fool-proof helps!

-Using a doughnut chart, this section provides an overview of your spending across categories in the last 30 days both in amount as well as a percentage of total spending (in the tooltip).
+The doughnut chart provides an overview of your spending across categories in the last 30 days.
+This data contains both the amount and a percentage of total spending (in the tooltip).

 You can drill down into details of your spending in each category.
 Let’s say we click on Household.
-The first-level drill down shows you another doughnut chart with details of your household spending.
+The first-level drill down shows you another doughnut chart with more information about your household spending.

-We get a popup showing the specific details of each of our Supermarket visits (date, name of superstore, amount spent, etc.).
+We get a popup showing the specific details of our Supermarket visits (date, name of superstore, amount spent, etc.).

 I like the detail they have gone into in this section.
-Also, to make users aware that there is a drill-down feature available for these charts, they have clearly indicated it (Click on a section to drill down) in all the charts.
+Also, to make users aware of a drill-down feature available for these charts, they have indicated it (Click on a section to drill down) in all the charts.
 (Related read: How to create an intuitive drill-down interface?)

 However, the data labels of the doughnut chart make them look slightly cluttered.
 By avoiding overlapping of data labels and by connecting each data label to its respective wedge, they could make the doughnut chart look cleaner and less cluttered.
 (Here’s how we do it!)

-What draws your attention in this section are the big bold numbers—number of days to your payday and your credit card spending for the month.
-Both crucial figures but they generate opposite emotions in you.
-This has been brought out in the choice of colors and the icons used in their representation.
+The big, bold numbers in this section draw your attention—the number of days to your payday and your credit card spending for the month.
+Both are crucial figures, but they generate opposite emotions in you.
+This feature is displayed in the choice of colors and the icons used in their representation.

-This section compares the current account balances for each day of the on-going calendar month to the previous month using line charts.
+This section compares the current account balances for each day of the ongoing calendar month to the previous month with line charts.
 It helps you to understand the trend of your account balance.
 The details for each date can be seen in the tooltips.

-Clicking on this chart takes you to Past Activity > Balance History page.
+Clicking on this chart takes you to the Past Activity > Balance History page.

 This chart helps in spotting trends in your balance history over a longer period of time.
-The checkboxes in My Accounts section (left column) helps you to select the accounts you want to analyze.
+The checkboxes in the My Accounts section (left column) help you to select the accounts you want to analyze.

-At the bottom is a scrollable “mini-graph”.
-Using its sidebars and the bottom scrollbars, you can select the start date and length of the time period of your analysis.
+At the bottom is a scrollable “mini-graph.”
+Using its sidebars and the bottom scrollbars, you can select the start date and length of the period of your analysis.

-The Clear Cash section shows the amount of cash available in your Current Account(s) before payday, taking into account your budgeted outgoings and incomings.
+The Clear Cash section shows the amount of cash available in your Current Account(s) before payday, considering your budgeted outgoings and incomings.
 Simply put, it gives you an idea of the money available at your disposal and helps you to know if you can still afford that exotic beach vacation with your spouse.

 The Adjust button takes you to the Future Planner > Budget Tracker section.

-A process of gradual reveal is followed in this page.
+A process of gradual reveal follows on this page.
 At first, you get to see only broad figures of Money In and Money Out.

-As you click on the arrows more data is revealed.
-This reduces the cognitive load on the user.
+As you click on the arrows, you see more data.
+This reveal reduces the cognitive load on the user.
 More data is revealed only when the user shows interest (through a click).

-This section shows actual and predicted income and expense of the month.
-The big bold numbers along with the upward and downward moving graph icons clearly indicate what each value represents.
-The predicted values are indicated in black using a smaller font size.
-Proper prioritization of data is crucial in dashboard design and here it is achieved quite well.
+This section shows the actual and predicted income and expenses of the month.
+The big, bold numbers and the upward and downward moving graph icons indicate what each value represents.
+The predicted values are shown in black using a smaller font size.
+Proper prioritization of data is crucial in dashboard design, and here it is achieved quite well.

 This section allows you to set goals and uses a progress bar to indicate where you stand in terms of buying that SUV.

-Though Alerts occupy an important position in most personal finance dashboard layouts (eg: Mint where it comes at the top), in Money Dashboard it occupies the position of least importance (bottom right).
-Due to its position and its background color (grey), it somehow gets lost in the whole scheme of things.
+Though Alerts occupy an essential position in most personal finance dashboard layouts (e.g., Mint, where it comes at the top), in Money Dashboard, it occupies the position of least importance (bottom right).
+Due to its position and background color (grey), it somehow gets lost in the whole scheme.

-Overall, the Money Dashboard does a good job in helping users manage their personal finance by giving them a quick snapshot view of their income, expense, budget, etc. and providing them a platform for further analysis.
-The use of interactive charts makes the app further more engaging.
+Overall, the Money Dashboard does an excellent job in helping users manage their personal finance by giving them a quick snapshot view of their income, expense, budget, etc., and providing them a platform for further analysis.
+The use of interactive charts makes the app furthermore engaging.

 Next in the series: Toshl.com, an amazing finance dashboard with multi-platform compatibility.